 During the presentation I will share the details of this research and show how the resulting color circle is characterized by eight colors of which four are unique, and four are mixed perceptually intermediate.
 It would be important to repeat the study cross-culturally to test for similarities and differences in color meanings with speakers of different languages and do the groundwork for an adequate translation of color terms.

-Modern Tools for Optimizing Color Selection or Reproduction
+Modern Tools for Color Reproduction

 Susan Farnand and Don Williams

 Successful imaging performance assessment requires established performance goals, efficient test plans, and periodic performance auditing.
 All three of these require the selection and adoption of references against which to gauge imaging “goodness”.
 In many cases the use of common color elements such as those comprising the ColorChecker® test target is sufficient.
 However, we find that color imaging of cultural heritage content, especially collections predominated by near neutrals (e.g. paper, vellum, parchments), limited color gamut (e.g., watercolors), and near singular hues (early photographic prints), can be challenging.
 The capture of small color differences is not only important but problematic, largely because the color targets used today to calibrate or profile digital capture devices were not designed to discriminate the subtle color gradations of such content.

 These and other important examples of how test targets can be customized for optimal color reproduction, as well as non-visible forensic investigations, will be presented.
 We will also look toward the future in which targets might also take on new textures, shapes, and characteristics that probe and test for more dimensions of color appearance.
 Lastly, emerging multi-spectral and 3D modalities will open a whole new landscape of possibilities for color calibration, consistency, and reproduction.